 Content block Include

 This basically is a building block of a page that contains several other content blocks (e.g., social links and contact info for the footer) that are stored in a page.
 The content of this page can be integrated into other pages.
-Any changes of the page included are replicated everywhere.
+Any changes in the page included are replicated everywhere.

 This offers tremendous flexibility.
 So, you can announce events on all pages and need to change only one page.
 Anyone who has experienced this feature loves it.